 Joyce Eisenberg, an award-winning author and columnist, has written about everything from parenting and Paris to knife-throwing, bagels and breasts.
 She is the co-author of The Scoop on Breasts: A Plastic Surgeon Busts the Myths (Incompra Press 2012).
-An accomplished editor, Joyce has edited books on travel, banking, dyslexia and spirituality, cooking and the Holocaust.
+An accomplished editor, Joyce has edited newspaper articles, magazine features and books on travel, banking, dyslexia and spirituality, cooking and the Holocaust.

 For 18 years, Joyce was editor of special supplements for the Jewish Exponent, a Philadelphia weekly newspaper.
 Her work there gave her the chutzpah to write the JPS Dictionary of Jewish Words with Ellen Scolnic.
 As The Word Mavens, Joyce and Ellen frequently speak to synagogue and community groups; write essays together that appear in newspapers and magazines nationwide; and have an award-winning blog, Shmoozing With the Word Mavens.
 They recently released their second book together, The Whole Spiel, a collection of 34 funny essays about digital nudniks, seder selfies and chicken soup memories.
 To read more about The Word Mavens, click here.